 National Grid is incentivised under its Licence to deliver entry and exit capacity in an efficient and economic manner.
-The Licence arrangements confirm National Grid's revenue allowances for delivering additional entry or exit capacity.
-National Grid would expect that such arrangements would be updated to include revenue allowances at new entry or Exit
+The Licence arrangements confirm National Grid's revenue allowances for delivering additional entry or exit capacity and such allowances will be calculated in accordance with the Generic Revenue Driver Methodology as part of the PARCA process.
+National Grid would expect that such arrangements would be updated to include revenue allowances upon the allocation of additional entry or exit capacity.